Centsible Finance Logo White Text

 Cash-flow finance, also known as debtor finance or invoice financing, allows businesses to access cash tied up in unpaid invoices.
 Instead of waiting for clients to pay, businesses can receive immediate funds based on their outstanding invoices, improving cash flow.

-How does debtor finance work?
+How does cash-flow finance work?

 • A business provides goods or services and issues invoices to customers.